|Location:||MSRI: Baker Board Room, Atrium|

 - Ryan Pugh (University of California, Santa Cruz)

 - J. Maurice Rojas (Texas A & M University)

 - Noemi Valdez (Harvard University)

-- Michael Young (Iowa State University)
+- Michael Young (Carnegie Mellon University)

 The MSRI Undergraduate Program (MSRI--UP) is a comprehensive summer program designed for undergraduate students who have completed two years of university-level mathematics courses and would like to conduct research in the mathematical sciences.
 The main objective of the MSRI-UP is to identify talented students, especially those from underrepresented groups, who are interested in mathematics and make available to them meaningful research opportunities, the necessary skills and knowledge to participate in successful collaborations, and a community of academic peers and mentors who can advise, encourage and support them through a successful graduate program.

 In 2017, MSRI-UP will focus on Solving Systems of Polynomial Equations, a topic at the heart of almost every computational problem in the physical and life sciences.
 We will pay special attention to complexity issues, highlighting connections with tropical geometry, number theory, and the P vs. NP problem.
 The research program will be led by Prof. J. Maurice Rojas of Texas A&M University.

 Students who have had a linear algebra course and a course in which they have had to write proofs are eligible to apply.
 Due to funding restrictions, only U.S. citizens and permanent residents may apply regardless of funding.
 Members of underrepresented groups are especially encouraged to apply.

 MSRI-UP 2017: Solving Systems of Polynomial Equations